 Choosing a detox center for your drug or alcohol addiction is not always a quick and easy decision.
 There are several questions you should ask yourself when you begin looking for an alcohol or drug detox center in order to determine which center will best meet your needs and give you the greatest chance of long-term recovery.
 Some important questions to ask yourself when deciding on a detox center include:

 - What amenities would I like the facility to have?

 - Will I be allowed to see my family and friends?

 - Does the facility accommodate dietary issues?

-- Will you be allowed to keep your cell phone or computer?
+- Will I be allowed to use my cell phone or computer?

-- Does the facility take your insurance, or will you need to pay out of pocket for costs?
+- Does the facility accept my insurance, or will I need to pay out of pocket for costs?

 - How far away is the treatment facility?